tru-ID/passwordless-auth-android/README.md

 tru server -t --project-dir ./passwordless-auth-android
 ```

+You will get a localtunnel URL in the form `https://{subdomain}.loca.lt`

-Finally, open the project up in your Android capable IDE, connect your phone to your computer so it's used for running the Android project and run the application from your IDE.
+Open the project up in your Android capable IDE, navigate to `app/src/main/java/com/example/tru_phonecheck/api/retrofit/RetrofitService.kt` [here](https://github.com/tru-ID/passwordless-auth-android/blob/main/app/src/main/java/com/example/tru_phonecheck/api/retrofit/RetrofitService.kt#L17) and replace the value of `base_url` with the localtunnel URL.
+Finally, connect your phone to your computer so it's used for running the Android project and run the application from your IDE.

 ## Meta